-Identifying problems before they occur is key when advising on complex M&A deals, writes Feremy Grant that would enthusiastically take on the job of advising rate mergers in a country's the two companies involved
+Identifying problems before they occur is key when advising on complex M&A deals, writes Feremy Grant

 Partners set about doing when it agreed to ings against it. undertake the advisory work for a tie-up between Mahindra Satyam and Tech Mahindra, the information technology arm of Mahindra & Mahindra which was completed in about 14 months but not without the deal being challenged on multiple occasions, including by creditors to Satyam, and minority shareholders.